Mala1180/PPS-22-satify/doc/report/1-methodology.md

 - ArchUnit
 - Cucumber

-First, to test software architecture, it is used the ArchUnit library to verify that the software architecture was respected during the implementation phase and that the code was not violating architecture dependency rules.
+First, to test software architecture was used ArchUnit library, ensuring that the software architecture was respected during the implementation phase and that the code was not violating architecture dependency rules.

-Then, to test the core functionalities of the software, it is used ScalaTest.
+Then, to test the core functionalities of the software, ScalaTest was used.
-To make tests more readable for an external user, it is used FlatSpec style in order to obtain tests BDD-like.
+To make tests more readable for an external user, FlatSpec style was used to obtain tests BDD-like.
 In this case, the tests are more simple to read but also to realize, because the test code is more similar to the natural language.